Lucifer970901/Generative_AI_fundamentals/Concepts/GenAI_basics.md

 2. **Learning Mapping**: The algorithm learns a function that can predict the output label Y from the input features X. It tries to minimize the difference between its predictions and the actual labels.
 3. **Generalization**: Once trained, the model can then be used to predict labels for new, unseen input data.

-Examples include classification (output variable is a category of discrete value) -  spam detection, image classification, disease diagnosis
+Examples include classification (output variable is a category of discrete value) -  Spam Detection, Image Classification, Disease Diagnosis.

 Regression (output variable is continuous value) - house price prediction, stock price forecasting, temperature prediction.

 **Common Algorithms**: